chillzuqq/chillzuqq/README.md

 - 👋 Hi, I’m @chillzuqq
 - 👀 I’m interested in web programming and machine learning
-- 🌱 I’m currently learning codeigniter 4
+- 🌱 I’m currently learning deep learning and computer vision
+- 🖥️ I have interests in IoT too!
 - 📫 How to reach me on my insta @chilzuqq

 <!---